 Results of research on mind and body practices such as relaxation training, biofeedback, acupuncture, and spinal manipulation for headaches suggests that these approaches may help relieve headaches and may be helpful for migraines.

-Read more about the evidence-base of mind and body approaches for headaches
+Read more about the evidence base for headaches

 Although no complementary health approach has definitively been shown to be helpful for irritable bowel syndrome, some studies on hypnotherapy and probiotics have been promising.